thesethtruth/esi-course-utwente/installation-guide.md

-# Installation guide: Energy System Intergration
+# Installation Guide: Energy System Integration

-This guide will help you installing Python on your computer.
-Additionally, it will help you install VSCode as IDE (interactive development environment) and Poetry as environment manager.
-Below is a short introduction, why you need these three components and what they do.
+This guide will help you install Python on your computer.
+Additionally, it will guide you through installing VSCode as your IDE (Integrated Development Environment) and Poetry as your environment manager.
+Below is a brief introduction explaining why you need these three components and what they do.

-> **Note:** You are completely free to choose your own IDE and package manager or even OS as long as you can use [PyPSA](https://pypsa.readthedocs.io/en/latest/getting-started/installation.html).
+> **Note:** You are free to choose your own IDE, package manager, or even operating system as long as you can use [PyPSA](https://pypsa.readthedocs.io/en/latest/getting-started/installation.html).
 This guide is written for Windows.

-## Explainer: Why Python, VScode and Poetry?
+## Explainer: Why Python, VSCode, and Poetry?

 To get started with programming and projects like PyPSA (Python for Power System Analysis), you'll need a few key tools.
 Here’s why Python, VSCode, and Poetry are essential: